ishraqn/RecordChasers/README.md

 ## Group Collaboration

-This project was a collaborative effort by four students for COMP 3020 at The University of Manitoba, CA.
+This project was a collaborative effort by four students for COMP 3020 at The University of Manitoba, CA. The Contributors are as follows:

+- Ishraq Nazrul
+- Jared Rost
+- Krish Vikasbhai Patel
+- Maxim Omelchenko

 ## Development